Irada-Bayramova/spotify-data-analysis/README.md

 - A small group of artists dominates streaming numbers.
 - There is a noticeable gap between the highest and lowest performers within the top 10.

-This analysis can be useful for understanding market trends and identifying high-performing artists in the music industry.